-3. Objective of the Programme:
+3. Objective of the Program:

-The objective of the SATCOM programmes on 'Extreme Heatwave Prevention and Preparedness' is to enhance the capacity of stakeholders to effectively prepare for, respond to, and mitigate the impacts of heatwaves.
-The programme aims to achieve the following goals:
+The objective of the virtual program on 'Extreme Heatwave Prevention and Preparedness' is to enhance the capacity of stakeholders to effectively prepare for, respond to, and mitigate the impacts of heatwaves.
+The program aims to achieve the following goals:

-- To develop a sound understanding about Extreme Heat Prevention. - To increase awareness about the risks associated with heatwaves and the importance of preparedness and resilience measures. - To build the capacity of relevant healthcare professionals, and community volunteers, to effectively respond to heatwaves through the SATCOM programme.

-• To encourage community participation and engagement in heatwave preparedness and resilience efforts, including the development of community-based initiatives and strategies.
+- To develop a sound understanding about Extreme Heat Prevention. - To increase awareness about the risks associated with heatwaves and the importance of preparedness and resilience measures. - To build the capacity of relevant traffic police professionals, to effectively respond to heatwaves through the virtual program. - To encourage community participation and engagement in heatwave preparedness and resilience efforts, including the development of community-based initiatives and strategies.